thilomichael/retico/README.md

 m2.stop()
 ```

-This example will create a simple network consisting of a MicrophoneModule that gives it's output to the StreamingSpeakerModule, which just outputs the incoming data to the speaker.
+This example will create a simple network consisting of a MicrophoneModule that gives its output to the StreamingSpeakerModule, which just outputs the incoming data to the speaker.

 ### With the GUI